-Often you'll want more control over the formatting of your output than simply printing space-separated values.
-There are two ways to format your output; the first way is to do all the string handling yourself; using string slicing and concatenation operations you can create any layout you can imagine.
-The string type has some methods that perform useful operations for padding strings to a given column width; these will be discussed shortly.
-The second way is to use the str.format() method.
+• Finally, you can do all the string handling yourself by using string slicing and concatenation operations to create any layout you can imagine.
+The string type has some methods that perform useful operations for padding strings to a given column width.